buggyrace/buggy-race-about/docs/teaching/tasks-and-phases.md

 We designed the tasks with consideration on _how_ they build on each other.

-The [buggy editor](../buggy-editor) that the students stat with is deliberately
+The [buggy editor](../buggy-editor) that the students start with is deliberately
 basic: it lets the student change the _number of wheels_.
 And that's it.

 But the database it includes _also_ has three columns for the racing pennant: